davidsblog/radioApi/README.md

 ##Work in progress...

 A small Web-API for playing internet radio streams using **madplay**.
 I am currently using it on a router running OpenWrt, but
-I will use it on a Raspberry Pi too at some point.  *These* build instructions are aimed at Debian-based systems.
+I will use it on a Raspberry Pi too.  *These* build instructions are aimed at Debian-based systems.

-I have included a simple web-based UI which I'm using in the browser of my Android phone to work as a remote control.
+I have included a simple UI which I'm using in the browser of my Android phone to work as a remote control.

 To see details of the API, build and run the code and use the `API` link from the top menu to view `/doc.html` in your browser.